PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_2](https://user-images.githubusercontent.com/25223180/52238382-d8245580-28f1-11e9-8de0-bc57572100e1.PNG)
 ![code_snippet_3](https://user-images.githubusercontent.com/25223180/52238392-db1f4600-28f1-11e9-9605-379066af9466.PNG)
-The code for this step is contained in the above displayed Code Cells (Cell numbers 15,16,17) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 277-323 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+The code for this step is contained in the above displayed Code Cells (Cell numbers 15,16,17) of the Jupyter Notebook (Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 277-323 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 ## Explanation of the logic for this step
 A perspective transform maps the points in a given image to different, desired, image points with a new perspective.
 The perspective transform relevant for this implementation is a bird’s-eye view transform that let’s us view a lane from above which would be used for